Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 sidebar_label: Governance
 ---

-AXIASolar uses a sophisticated governance mechanism that allows it to evolve gracefully over time at the ultimate behest of its assembled stakeholders.
+AXIA uses a sophisticated governance mechanism that allows it to evolve gracefully over time at the ultimate behest of its assembled stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.

 To do this, we bring together various novel mechanisms, including an amorphous state-transition function stored on-chain and defined in a platform-neutral intermediate language (i.e. WebAssembly) and several on-chain voting mechanisms such as referenda with adaptive super-majority thresholds and batch approval voting.
 All changes to the protocol must be agreed upon by stake-weighted referenda.

 ## Mechanism

 In order to make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
-No matter whether the proposal is proposed by the public (SOLAR holders) or the council, it finally will have to go through a referendum to let all SOLAR holders, weighted by stake, make the decision.
+No matter whether the proposal is proposed by the public (AXC holders) or the council, it finally will have to go through a referendum to let all AXC holders, weighted by stake, make the decision.

-The following steps are the governance procedure in the AXIASolar network:
+The following steps are the governance procedure in the AXIA network:

 - [Proposing Referenda](#proposing-a-referendum)
 - [Voting for a proposal](#voting-on-a-referendum)